ryanphuang/imembench/measure/tachyon/README.md

 The settings will automatically be copied by `tconf.sh` and the JMX monitors will be started by `tachyon_launcher`.

-#About memory allocation overhead
+###c.
+About memory allocation overhead

 Obtainning memory allocation overhead requires instrumentation of the Tachyon workers so we need to recompile the Tachyon worker code (we use `java-allocation-instrumenter-3.0.jar` to do the instrumentation).
-Also, you need to change the startup scripts to include a Java agent (the standard way to do instrumentation in Java).
+Also, you need to change the startup scripts to include a Java agent (the standard way to do instrumentation in Java using `java.lang.instrument`).

 I have prepared an instrumened version of Tachyon JAR and the startup scripts needed.
 Again, the settings will automatically be copied by `tconf.sh`.

-#Start/stop the clusters in normal way
+##Start/Stop Other Components
 If you want to start and stop the cluters, especially the other components like HDFS, YARN, and Spark.
 You can use the following commands.
 Make sure you first stop the upper-level systems and stop `HDFS` last (`Tachyon` and `YARN` both are connected to `HDFS`).

 ###Start